Projected Cosmological Constraints from Strongly Lensed Supernovae with the Roman Space Telescope

 \acknowledgments

-We would like to thank L. Moustakas and S. Suyu for useful discussions and feedback.
+We would like to thank S. Suyu, L. Moustakas, S. Birrer, and T. Treu for useful discussions and feedback, as well as the anonymous referee for helpful comments and suggestions.
 This work was supported by the National Aeronautics and Space Administration (NASA) Headquarters under the NASA Future Investigators in Earth and Space Science and Technology (FINESST) award 80NSSC19K1414, and by NASA contract No. NNG17PX03C issued through the \textit{Roman} Science Investigation Teams Program.
 M.O. was supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS KAKENHI Grant Number JP20H00181.
 T.A. acnkowledges support from Proyecto Fondecyt N 1190335 and the Ministry for the Economy, Development, and Tourism's Programa Inicativa Cient\'ifica Milenio through grant IC 12009.

 {A\arabic{table}}

 {A\arabic{figure}}